mattermost/docs/source/administration/config-settings.rst

 - When installing a plugin that includes its own images, such as `Matterpoll <https://github.com/matterpoll/matterpoll>`__, you will need to add the Mattermost server's domain name to this list.
 - When running a bot or webhook-based integration on your local network, you will need to add the hostname of the bot/integration to this list.
-- If your network is configured in such a way that publicly accessible webpages or images are accessed by the Mattermost server using their internal IP address, the hostnames for those servers must be added to this list.
+- If your network is configured in such a way that publicly-accessible webpages or images are accessed by the Mattermost server using their internal IP address, the hostnames for those servers must be added to this list.

 This setting is a whitelist of local network addresses that can be requested by the Mattermost server.
 It is configured as a whitespace separated list of hostnames, IP addresses and CIDR ranges that can be accessed such as ``webhooks.internal.example.com 127.0.0.1 10.0.16.0/28``.
 Since v5.9 the public IP of the Mattermost application server itself is also considered a reserved IP.